bcgov/aqwarnings/frontend/warnings/2025-12-19_Hudsons_Hope_end_pm25_obr_in_effect.md

-As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within within 50 km of the Cranbrook hospital until December 20, 2025 12:00 PM local time.
+As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within 50 km of the Hudson's Hope firehall (THIS IS A TEST) until December 20, 2025 12:00 PM local time.
 No vegetative debris may be ignited or added to ignited piles.
 Contravention of these provisions may be subject to a fine under the Regulation.

 Date issued: December 19, 2025`<br />`{=html}Benjamin
 Weinstein`<br />`{=html}For Director, Environmental Management